Sen. Lindsey Graham condemns Rep. Steve King’s white nationalist comments

 Separately, Graham also addressed the government shutdown, which will enter Day 22 on Saturday – the longest shutdown in history.

 Early Friday, Graham called on President Donald Trump to issue a national emergency to easier secure funds to build a barrier across the U.S.-Mexico border.
-Flirting with the idea earlier, Trump said hours later he’s not going to declare an emergency “right now.”
+After flirting with the idea earlier, Trump said he’s not going to declare an emergency “right now.”

 Until cooler heads prevail, Graham said Friday, “This thing could go on for a while.”